The next deadline for licensure renewal is November 30, 2017!

-Important note: The Illinois Department of Financial & Professional Regulation (IDFPR) does not recognize provider numbers from other states-unless it is an NASW affiliate or the ASWB.
+Important note: The Illinois Department of Financial & Professional Regulation (IDFPR) does not recognize provider numbers from other states unless it is specifically stated in the social work rules (like an NASW affiliate).
 If you have a CEU certificate issued by a provider in another state, it may not be applicable to your CEU requirement in Illinois.

 - If your certificate was issued by an out-of-state agency other than NASW, you are required to submit it to IDFPR, and for a fee they will consider approving it for Illinois CEUs.
 The fee varies depending on the nearness to the licensure expiration.
-You must apply before you attend the workshop and more than 90 days before November 30 of an odd-numbered year (i.e. before September 1), with the fee of $25.00.
-If you apply after the workshop and it is after September 1 of the odd year, the fee increases to $150.00.
-Contact IDFPR at 217.782.8556 or see their website.
+You must apply before you attend the workshop and more than 90 days before November 30th of an odd-numbered year (i.e. before September 1), with the fee of $25.00.
+If you apply after the workshop and it is after September 1st of the odd year, the fee increases to $150.00.
+Contact IDFPR.

 Most questions may be answered on the IDFPR website.
 NASW strongly recommends accessing their website before contacting the IDFPR by telephone, as their lines are frequently busy.